 On the mat, Webster, a Washington, Illinois, native was an Illinois Class-2A state champion in 2020 as a freshman.

-Before his freshman year of high school, Webster saw success on the international circuit as well.
-He was a third-place finisher at the Cadet World Team Trials in freestyle and Greco-Roman.
-Later in the summer of 2019, Webster went on to take third in Fargo in both styles in the 16U division.
-Last weekend, Webster was fifth at the Cadet World Team Trials while competing at 55 kg.
+Before his high school state title, Webster saw success on the international circuit as well.
+Two years ago, Webster was a third-place finisher at the Cadet World Team Trials in freestyle and Greco-Roman.
+Additionally, Webster finished third in Fargo in both styles in the 16U division, also in 2019.
+Most recently, Webster ended in fifth at the Cadet World Team Trials while in the 55 kg division in April 2021.

 Whether the commitment stays true by 2023 or not, this is precisely what Poeta had in mind for his vision of the program he is so passionate about, establishing a pipeline of local Illinois talent right to the State Farm Center in Champaign.